Klortho/jatsdoc/Implementation.md

 │   │       │     including the library file reset.css
 │   │       ├── categories.css.sass
 │   │       ├── ... various sass sources
-│   ├── jqapi.rb - this is the main application ruby file, it maps all the URLs │   └── views
+│   └── jqapi.rb - this is the main application ruby file, it maps all the URLs ├── config.ru - config file for rackup; top-level configuration that defines the application.
-│       └── index.haml - the top-level view
-├── config.ru - config file for rackup; top-level configuration that defines the application.
 │     This "requires" app/jqapi.rb
 ├── Gemfile - defines all the dependencies